nuveTeam/slate/source/index.md

-nuve.fuel.{group} | Status of the fuel sensor group and its orientation, for instance, `nuve.fuel.left` or `nuve.fuel.right` nuve.switch.{group} | Status of the unlock switch and its group, e.g. `nuve.switch.1` nuve.battery | Level of the Nuve battery in volts ignition | Status of the vehicle ignition door.cargo | Status of the cargo door
+nuve.fuel.{group} | Status of the fuel sensor group and its orientation, for instance, `nuve.fuel.left` or `nuve.fuel.right` nuve.switch.{group} | Status of the unlock switch and its group, e.g. `nuve.switch.1` nuve.battery | Level of the Nuve battery in volts nuve.bolt.{id} | Status of the Nuve cargo bolt, with the given identifier: `nuve.bolt.0` nuve.lock.{id} | Status of the Nuve cargo lock permission, a value of `1` indicating permission is granted `0` meaning permission is not granted ignition | Status of the vehicle ignition door.cargo | Status of the cargo door